RhoInc/query-overview/scripts/configuration-wiki.md

 ## settings.groups
 `array`

-an array of group-by variables by which to group queries on the y-axis
+an array of variables by which to count queries; each value of the variable is plotted on the y-axis

 **default:** none

 ### settings.groups[].value_col
 `string`

-Group-by Variable
+group-by variable name

 **default:** none

 ### settings.groups[].label
 `string`

-Group-by Label
+group-by variable label

 **default:** none